Ant-Inspired Density Estimation via Random Walks

 By a Hoeffding bound, $\Pr[|X| \ge ck] \le 2e^{-c^2k/2}$.
 If we set $c = \sqrt{\ln A/k} = \sqrt{\ln 2}$ then $\Pr[|X| \ge ck] \le 1/\sqrt{A}$.
 So our final probability bound is:

 yielding the lemma.
-Note that, by adjusting $c$, it is possible trade off the terms in the above bound, giving stronger inverse dependence on $A$ at the expense of slower exponential decay in $m$. \end{proof} \fi
+Note that in the lemma the stated bound is $\frac{1}{\sqrt{A}}+(9/10)^{m-1}$ to account for odd $m$, as discussed.
+Also note that, by adjusting $c$, it is possible to trade off the terms in the above bound, giving stronger inverse dependence on $A$ at the expense of slower exponential decay in $m$. \end{proof}